vkonton/vkonton.github.io/about.md

 ---

 ### Short Bio
-I did my undergraduate studies at the School of ECE of the [National Technical University of Athens][ece-ntua] on April 2017; My thesis supervisor was Professor [Dimitris Fotakis][fotakis-page].
+I finished my undergraduate studies at the School of ECE of the [National Technical University of Athens][ece-ntua] on October 2017; My thesis supervisor was Professor [Dimitris Fotakis][fotakis-page].
 You can grab a copy of my thesis in Greek [here][thesis-link].